tthorntone/AdNauseam-Wiki/Developer-FAQ.md

 Welcome and thanks for visiting!
 AdNauseam is a completely non-profit, volunteer-run project.
 And we REALLY do need your help!

+There are _many ways to contribute,_ from coding to testing to translating to documenting.

-If you're interested in helping, but not sure how/where to start, send an email to adnauseam-at-rednoise.org and tell us about your skills and interests.
+If you're interested in helping,  just send an email to adnauseam-at-rednoise.org and tell us about your skills and interests, we can help you get started!

 ### Getting Started
 * [How to build AdNauseam from source?](https://github.com/dhowe/AdNauseam/wiki/Building-AdNauseam-from-source-(for-developers))